 He was not very often on time.
+He usually came late.
 He did not think that studying Latin was much use.
+He thought the study of Latin useless.
 The Taming of the Shrew is rather weak in spots.
 Shakespeare does not portray Katharine as a very admirable character, nor does Bianca remain long in memory as an important character in Shakespeare's works.
+The women in The Taming of the Shrew are unattractive.
+Katharine is disagreeable, Bianca insignificant.